sassoftware/viya4-monitoring-kubernetes/logging/Notes_on_using_TLS.md

 By default, the value of `namespace` that is used during the deployment process is `logging`.
 The value of `secret-name` can be one of the following:

-   - `es-transport-tls-secret`: used to establish communications between Elasticsearch nodes
+   - `es-transport-tls-secret`: used to establish communications between OpenSearch nodes
-   - `es-rest-tls-secret`: used to establish communications between Elasticsearch and incoming REST call traffic
+   - `es-rest-tls-secret`: used to establish communications between OpenSearch and incoming REST call traffic
-   - `es-admin-tls-secret`: used to establish communications for internal administration actions that are performed locally on the Elasticsearch nodes
+   - `es-admin-tls-secret`: used to establish communications for internal administration actions that are performed locally on the OpenSearch nodes
-   - `kibana-tls-secret`: used for TLS connections between Ingress or a user's browser (if NodePorts are used) and Kibana.
+   - `kibana-tls-secret`: used for TLS connections between Ingress or a user's browser (if NodePorts are used) and OpenSearch Dashboards.

 Use the appropriate values for `tls_cert_name`, `key_name`, and `CA_key_name` for each secret that that is being generated.